-- I-20.
-International students applying for a Graduate program must complete the SEVIS I-20 Application for an F-1 student visa obtained from the Student and Exchange Visitor Information System (SEVIS). - Financial Arrangements.
+- Form I-20.
+International students applying for a Graduate program must complete the SEVIS I-20 Application. - Financial Arrangements.
 All costs for the term are due in full at the time of registration, including the \$110 (first term) and \$55 (second and subsequent term) International Student Fees.
 Students must submit an Affidavit of Financial Support form and a corresponding official bank statement indicating a balance equivalent to one full year's educational expense, including room, board, tuition, and fees.

 A \$500 deposit plus a \$40 Application Fee are due prior to acceptance into the university and receiving an I-20.
 Remaining tuition and fees are due before the student will be approved to register.
-The deposit will be refunded in full (less postage) if student is not Issued a visa and is unable to attend.
+The deposit is non-refundable